 The Company's corporate assets (e.g. central office building for providing support to various CGUs) do not generate independent cash inflows.
-To determine impairment of a corporate asset, recoverable amount is determined for the CGUs to which the corporate asset belongs.
+To determine impairment of the various CGUs of the company's corporate assets (e.g. central office building for providing support to various CGUs) do not generate independent cash inflows.
+To determine impairment of the company's corporate assets (e.g. central office building for providing support to various CGUs) do not generate independent cash inflows.